NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 It is RECOMMENDED to transfer catalog zones confidentially [@!RFC9103].

 Administrative control over what zones are served from the configured name servers shifts completely from the server operator (consumer) to the "owner" (producer) of the catalog zone content.

+With migration of member zones between catalogs using the `coo` property, it is possible for the owner of the target catalog (i.e. `$NEWCATZ`) to take over all associated state with the zone from the original owner (i.e. `$OLDCATZ`) by maintaining the same member node label (i.e. `<unique-N>`).
+To prevent the takeover of the zone associated state, the original owner has to enforce a zone state reset by changing the member node label (see (#zonereset)) before or simultaneous with adding the `coo` property.

 # IANA Considerations